 Relaxation Techniques

-Learning relaxation techniques including meditation or deep breathing which will help to control tension.
+Learning relaxation techniques, including meditation or deep breathing, will help to control tension.
 These approaches lower anxiety and encourage awareness.
 Regular relaxation helps one improve general well-being and emotional control.

 Academic Help

-If you are still in school, look for accommodation in surroundings of learning.
-Many times, colleges and universities offer tools including access to tutors or more time for tests.
+If you are still in school, look for accommodation in the surroundings of learning.
+Many times, colleges and universities offer tools, including access to tutors or more time for tests.
 Making use of these aids helps one succeed academically.

 Discussing driving suitability with a doctor is essential for adults with ADHD.
 Attention and reaction times can be affected by ADHD, so influencing driving safety.
 Working with a healthcare provider can guarantee safe driving and help decide appropriate actions.